U.S. News Rankings

 Belmont University has a total undergraduate enrollment of 5,289, with a gender distribution of 41 percent male students and 59 percent female students.
 At this school, 50 percent of the students live in college-owned, -operated, or -affiliated housing and 50 percent of students live off campus.
 Belmont University is part of the NCAA I athletic conference.

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|

 Campus Info & Services

 Belmont University offers a number of student services including placement service and health service.
 Belmont University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Belmont University, 70 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Belmont University.

 |Health insurance offered||No|